Idkbuster40/Upperf/README.md

 ### Rules for committing/contributing:
 If you are planning on committing or contributing to this repository please follow these rules:

-  0. The allowed languages are: Java, Scala(experimental, might get used _somewhere_), Kotlin, C, C++ (not recommended), ASM (x86, arm .etc, if you are feeling like you can take a challenge use this).
-As these are the languages that will work with JNI.
+  0. The allowed languages are: Java and anything which works with JNI in a stable enough manner.
+(C preffered along with Java)

   1. No one can commit directly on the main/master branch.
 Or edit the README file without notifying me first.